Mac Compatibility Rating

 Everything with MyFax is web-based, so there is no additional software to use.
 Users can send and receive faxes from the web or through email, and email is open to all the Mac-based systems (Mail, Thunderbird, etc.) as well as the webmail based systems (Gmail, Hotmail, Yahoo Mail, and others)

 The only place we can find a difference with the MyFax Service with Mac OS X compared with our full review is when it comes to the integration of the desktop.
 MyFax offers a print driver for the Windows OS, but no option for the Mac version of the product.

 File Compatibility with Popular OS X File Types

-File compatibility with Mac is adequate to function, however could be improved.
-Users who are not using Microsoft Office or Open Office will likely need to convert their file formats to PDF or TIF/TIFF in order to fax.
+File compatibility with Mac is adequate to function, however, could be improved.
+Users who are not using Microsoft Office or Open Office will likely need to convert their file formats to PDF or TIF/TIFF to fax.

 Users should note that there is no native support for the file formats that iWork suite deals with, such as .pages files.